nisunisu/AWS_Blue_Green_Deployment/readme.md

-# Name
+# My terraform test repo
-This repo is just for the purpose of personal terraform trying.
+- This repo is just for the purpose of personal terraform practice.
+- Current goals (under making) are:
+  - Contains ALB, EC2, RDS
+  - Contains EC2 Blue/Green deployment
+  - Contains running Ansible tasks on EC2 (by terraform or using AMI which is created beforehand)

-# Requirement
+# Requirements
-- aws cli (version >= 2)
+- Aws cli (version >= 2)
-  - Use for aws credential
-- Terraform
+- Terraform (version >= 0.12)

 # Terraform resource types
 1. `resource`